sheila-anne/sheila-anne/src/pages/she-flows-camp.md

 You don’t need to bring a group.
 You don’t need to know anyone.
 You don’t need to be at a certain place in your life.
 You’re not too old to come to camp!

 This space is designed for real connection, the kind that happens when women gather with open hearts, zero expectations, and a backpack of responsibilities to untether from for the weekend.
+Spots are limited to keep camp intimate and make connection even more effortless.

 You’ll be met exactly where you are.